New Yorkers ditching city for elbow room fuel housing boom

 Extremely low mortgage rates are helping the market, as are more expansive work-from-home policies ushered in with the pandemic.
 Joyce Lilly is an acupuncturist, but she said her husband’s ability to work remotely as an IT manager was the deciding factor in the move from Riverdale in the Bronx on Tuesday, which included his daughter, a granddaughter and a dog.
 Cohen just retired in January and her husband is able to work as a financial tech consultant from the house.

-For music and video producer Erik Braund, moving his family of four from the Upper East Side to Saugerties has been a learning curve about how to keep his production company running some 100 miles north of his Brooklyn studio.
-They pounced on a fixer upper at the start of the lockdown, but are keeping their apartment.
+For music and video producer Erik Braund, moving his family of four from the Upper East Side to Saugerties has been a learning curve about how to keep his production company running some 100 miles (160 kilometers) north of his Brooklyn studio.
+They pounced on a fixer-upper at the start of the lockdown, but are keeping their apartment.

 They might head back, but not the way things are now.